mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

    }
 ```

-5. Hit CONTROL and S (**CTRL + S**) to save your file.
+2. Hit CONTROL and S (**CTRL + S**) to save your file.

-6. Return to the main contract file `papercontract.js` in the VS Code Explorer - you will add the high-level transaction functions for the 'delta' advanced query transaction function we will use for reporting upon later.
+3. Return to the main contract file `papercontract.js` in the VS Code Explorer - you will add the high-level transaction functions for the 'delta' advanced query transaction function we will use for reporting upon later.

-7. Scroll down to approx line 196 to just before the function called `queryOwner` in papercontract.js - and paste in the following code - once again, right-click ...'Format Document' to re-format the code.
-Finally, ensure you hit CONTROL + S to save the changes.
+4. Scroll down to approx line 196 to just before the function called `queryOwner` in `papercontract.js` - and paste in the following code - once again, right-click ...'Format Document' to re-format the code.

 ```
 /**